Skip to main content

 Clericó

-Clericó is a refreshing wine-based cocktail popular in Paraguay, especially during summer.
-It's made with red or white wine, fruits (such as oranges, peaches, and strawberries), and often a splash of soda or sparkling water.
-Clericó is a festive and convivial drink, perfect for social gatherings.
+Clericó is a wine cocktail that shows up most in summer.
+It's built on red or white wine with chopped fruit like oranges, peaches, and strawberries, usually topped off with a splash of soda or sparkling water.
+It's a sociable, festive drink made for gatherings.

 wine cocktail10-12%